 Kidney Disease, Kidney Failure and Palliative Care

-Also, kidney disease increases your risk of having heart and blood vessel disease.
+Kidney disease also increases your risk of having heart and blood vessel disease.
 These problems may happen slowly over a long period of time.
-Chronic kidney disease may be caused by diabetes, high blood pressure and other disorders.
+Diabetes, high blood pressure and other disorders can cause Kidney disease.
 Early detection and treatment can often keep chronic kidney disease from getting worse.
-When kidney disease progresses, it may eventually lead to kidney failure, which requires dialysis or a kidney transplant to maintain life.
+Kidney disease may lead to kidney failure which requires dialysis or a kidney transplant.

 Kidney Disease, Kidney Failure Symptoms and Treatment— How Palliative Care Can Help

-The burdens of kidney disease and kidney failure can be profound.
-In addition to the physical and emotional issues, you and your family also have to make difficult decisions regarding your care.
+The challenges of kidney disease and kidney failure can be profound.
+In addition to the physical and emotional issues, you and your family also have to make difficult decisions about your care.

-Palliative care specialists partner with you, your family, your kidney doctor (nephrologist) and other health professionals to provide comprehensive medical care.
-Focusing on pain and symptom management, communication, coordination and general support, palliative care teams can assist at any point in your disease.
+Palliative care specialists partner with you, your family, your kidney doctor (nephrologist) and other health professionals to provide pain and symptom management, communication, coordination of care, and family caregiver support.

-Managing symptoms is part of palliative care.
-Working closely with your kidney doctor, the palliative care team will help manage your symptoms.
-These may be related to blood pressure, heart disease, diabetes, depression, anxiety or other conditions.
-The team will also help you make critical decisions about your options, including the one treatment offered to nearly every patient with advancing kidney disease: dialysis.
+The team will also help you make critical decisions about your treatment options, including the one treatment offered to nearly every patient with advancing kidney disease: dialysis.

-The team will guide you in sorting out your personal values, your attitudes regarding treatment and your family’s collective goals.
+The team will help you match your goals to your treatment choices.
 They will help you understand and decide what dialysis might add to your quality of life.
-And, they will help you balance that against any drawbacks.
+And they will help you balance that against any drawbacks.

-Patients eligible for a kidney transplant often turn to palliative care before, during and after their surgery.
-As with dialysis, getting a transplant has its own risks and rewards, and needs to be examined carefully before choosing it as a treatment option.
+Patients who need a kidney transplant turn to palliative care before, during and after surgery.
+Getting a transplant has its own risks and rewards so it has to be examined carefully before choosing it as a treatment option.

 How to Get Palliative Care

-To find information on awareness, prevention and treatment of Kidney Disease, visit The National Kidney Foundation at kidney.org.
+To find information on awareness, prevention and treatment of Kidney Disease, visit The National Kidney Foundation and the American Association of Kidney Patients.